corneliusellen/checks-for-understanding/module-2/backend/week_three.md

 12. Why do we want to validate our models?
 *We want to make sure a user cannot create an instance of a resource without inputting all of it's required attributes.
 Another validation is for uniquness so we may not want two of the exact same instances or a resource.
+*Ensures that only valid data is saved to our database.

 13. What are the steps of the DNS lookup?
 *The browser queries the computer's cache first.
 If it's not there, the browser has probably never visited the site before so the operating system (specifically the resolving name server) queries a series of other servers including the root name, TLD (top level domain, which is like .com, .org, .gov...) and authoritative servers (in that order) to find the IP address.
 Once it has the numeric IP address, it returns in back to the browser.